STEP 1: PREP CLOTHES

 Empty pockets, close zippers, fasten hooks and tie strings.

 Pretreat any stains that may need it.
-Learn more with this step-by-step stain removal guide.
+Learn more with this laundry how-to stain removal guide.

 Washing heavily soiled athletic wear inside out will help soapy water reach the inside surface where sweat and odor get trapped.